ngolosov/PanoramicTools/README.md

 * Start your local testing web server or copy the contents to the web server.
 Navigate to view.html?s=<name of the panoramic image>.
 KRPano will display you a specific panoramic image.
 You can then navigate between the scenes using hotspots, double click or using W,A,S,D keys on the keyboard.
 * You might want to create a web map, allowing the users to open the links to view.html?s=<name of the panoramic image> to view different panoramas.
 See the example on using ArcGIS Online at https://github.com/ngolosov/CollegeCourtStreetview You could implement a web map using any open source web mappling API such as Leaflet or OpenLayers.
-After generating the Krpano XML configuration files, you can use them to set up the Krpano panoramic viewer for your DIY Streetview project.
-You need to place the created XML files to the `scenes` catalog within the viewer folder.
-The viewer configuration files will be published separately.

 ### License
 This project is licensed under the MIT License